 4. The applicant must clearly state their East-West Center affiliation on their CV.

 5. No more than one Conference Scholarship per student participant may be funded during their time at EWC.

 Field Research Grants

 The purpose of the Field Research funding is to support original research associated with the degree participant’s or student affiliate’s thesis or dissertation.
 Normally, this involves research outside Hawaiʻi, including laboratory or field testing.
-The application form can be found here, and it must be signed in hard copy and submitted along with all supporting materials to Mona Nakihei at the Education Program office by the applicable deadline.
+The application form can be found here, and it must be signed and emailed (along with all supporting materials) to Mona Nakihei at the Education Program office (firstname.lastname@example.org) by the applicable deadline.
 Here are some important points about the opportunity: